Heritage walk to see iconic churches on MG Road

 East Parade Church

-Consecrated in 1865, the East Parade church is located on the M G Road.
+Consecrated in 1865, the East Parade church is located on M G Road.
 The name East Parade comes from the location of the church.
 It is located on the east side of the Parade Grounds of the Madras Engineer Group (MEG) regiment.
-The church has services in English, Tamil and Malayalam languages.
+The church has services in English, Tamil, and Malayalam.

 The East Parade church is the oldest and largest church in Bangalore.